Join for FREE

 Male: fewer black spots and streaks, blue-grey head and tail

 By far the most numerous falcon Europe and found from the British Isles and northern Norway south to the Mediterranean and the major Mediterranean islands and from Iberia east to Russia.
 Also found throughout Turkey and the Middle East, and breeds across Asia to the Pacific coast of the Russian Far East, China, Korea and Japan.
-In Africa breeds in the north from Morocco to the Nile Valley and south of the Sahara from Senegal east to Ethiopia and south to the Cape but absent from the forests of central Africa.
+In Africa breeds in the north from Morocco to the Nile Valley and south of the Sahara from Senegal east to Ethiopia.

 Northernmost populations are migratory, the remainder resident or with the young birds dispersive.
 Autumn passage extends from August-November and birds return to southern parts of breeding range in February and as late as June in the north.
 The Common Kestrel is a broad-front migrant but is seen in good numbers along the major migration routes.

 Vagrants have been recorded north to Iceland, the Faroes and Svalbard and also south on the Azores.
 Also recorded in Sumatra and in the Americas in Alaska, Massachusetts, New Jersey and on Martinique.